smorin/py-launch-blueprint/docs/source/contributing/cla/cla-setup-guide.md

 - Click **“New Gist”**

 ### 📝 Add Gist Files
-Include two files in your Gist:
+Include this file in your Gist:
 - `CLA.md`: The full text of your Contributor License Agreement
-- `metadata`: Metadata required by CLA Assistant

 ### 📃 Format the CLA Text